 3. Snow Mountain at Stone Mountain Park, Stone Mountain, Georgia

 Yes, you can find snow in Georgia!
 It’s always a snow day when Snow Mountain is in session!
-Located just outside of Atlanta, Stone Mountain Park is one of the most unique southeast destinations in the US. this winter wonderland lets you enjoy manufactured snow without dealing with cold weather or pesky annoyances like school closings.
-Stone Mountain Park opens Snow Mountain each November and run through February.
-(This year it will close on February 24, 2019.)
+Located just outside of Atlanta, Stone Mountain Park is one of the most unique southeast destinations in the US.
+This winter wonderland lets you enjoy manufactured snow without dealing with cold weather or pesky annoyances like school closings.
+Stone Mountain Park opens Snow Mountain each November and runs through February.
 It includes 400-foot snow-covered tubing hill for individuals, as well as a family run.
-There is a Snow Zone place to throw snowballs and build snowmen, and you can even roast s’mores too.
+There is a Snow Zone area to throw snowballs and build snowmen.
+You can even roast s’mores.

 4. License to Chill Snow Island at Margaritaville, Lake Lanier Island, Georgia